21 Oct I Just Have to Find My Shoes

 wait for the Lord!

-Susan E. Greenwood is a wife, a mother, and a mother-in-law :D. She has over 28 years experience in youth and children’s ministries.
+Susan E. Greenwood is a wife, a mother, and a mother-in-law :D. She has over 28 years of experience in youth and children’s ministries.
 Susan loves to write blogs, articles, devotionals, and curriculum.
-She has blogged for bible.org, and authors Mary Demuth, Lynn Cowell and Ruth Schwenk.
+She has blogged for bible.org, and authors Mary Demuth, Lynn Cowell, and Ruth Schwenk.
 Susan writes regularly for skitguys.com.
 Her passion is to help people live their Life In Stride with the Word of God.